 “Anyone that knows me knows that I like a good challenge,” she said.
 “And that’s what this was for me, a challenge.
 I had a goal – I was going to walk down the aisle and marry Jim.”

-Dena Peckham has always proven successful when thrown a challenge — from becoming a nationally known artist, to walking down the aisle a year after amputation, she has never let a bump in the road defeat her.
+Always proven successful when thrown a challenge — from becoming a nationally known artist, to walking down the aisle a year after amputation, Dena Peckham has never let a bump in the road defeat her.

 Dena grew up with two passions: automobiles and art.
 Dena broke the mold with her career as a sculptor.
 She skipped the “starving artist” phase and immediately began her successful career with the U.S. military after graduating with a fine arts degree from the University of the Ozarks in Clarksville, Arkansas.